bcornec/wod-set/profile/ADMIN-GUIDE.md

 Participants will go through the different steps and labs of the workshop connecting to the necessary endpoints and leveraging the different kernels available on the JupyterHub server.

-Meanwhile, the API-DB server will perform regular checks on how much time has passed.
-Depending on the time allocation (from 2 to 4 hours) associated with the workshop, the API-DB server will send a reminder email usually an hour before the end of the time allocated.
+Meanwhile, the wod-api-db server will perform regular checks on how much time has passed.
+Depending on the time allocation (from 2 to 4 hours) associated with the workshop, the wod-api-db server will send a reminder email usually an hour before the end of the time allocated.
 The time count actually starts when participants hit the register for the workshop button.
 It is mentioned in the terms and conditions.

-Finally, when the time is up, the API-DB server sends a new order to the backend to perform either CLEANUP and/or RESET action for the dedicated studentid.
+Finally, when the time is up, the wod-api-db server sends a new order to the wod-backend to perform either CLEANUP and/or RESET action for the dedicated studentid.

 **RESET subtasks:**
 [//]: # (TODO: document CLEANUP and PURGE here as well)